 Going Deeper In Analytics

-The simplest place to look for the results and measuring link building efforts in Analytics is the Referrals report.
+The simplest place to look for the results and measuring link building efforts in Google Analytics is the Referrals report.
 To find that you first go to Traffic Sources, then Referrals.
 Here you will see when someone has clicked to visit your site from another site that is linking to you.
 If you’re running a complicated link building campaign, it may be worth creating a custom report to filter out other links that appear here.
 For example, filter out your own social media post referrals so you can clearly see what fruit your link building is bearing.

 Measuring Link Building